Why Honeywell can’t claim ‘the world’s most powerful quantum computer’

 IBM invented the phrase “quantum volume” three years ago.
 Here’s how the company described it in January, when it achieved a quantum volume of 32:

 Quantum Volume (quantum volume) is a hardware-agnostic metric that we defined to measure the performance of a real quantum computer.
 Each system we develop brings us along a path where complex problems will be more efficiently addressed by quantum computing; therefore, the need for system benchmarks is crucial, and simply counting qubits is not enough.
-As we have discussed in the past, Quantum Volume takes into account the number of qubits, connectivity, and gate and measurement errors.
-Material improvements to underlying physical hardware, such as increases in coherence times, reduction of device crosstalk, and software circuit compiler efficiency, can point to measurable progress in Quantum Volume, as long as all improvements happen at a similar pace.
+As we have discussed in the past, quantum volume takes into account the number of qubits, connectivity, and gate and measurement errors.
+Material improvements to underlying physical hardware, such as increases in coherence times, reduction of device cross talk, and software circuit compiler efficiency, can point to measurable progress in quantum volume, as long as all improvements happen at a similar pace.

 Unsurprisingly, Honeywell backs up IBM’s description.

 “Quantum volume is currently the fairest metric for demonstrating a quantum computer’s full capabilities,” Honeywell Quantum president Tony Uttley told VentureBeat.
 “It goes beyond simple qubit number to identify the size of the problem that a quantum computer is capable of running.
-It accounts for error, cross-talk, and qubit connectivity, in addition to the number of qubits.”
+It accounts for error, cross talk, and qubit connectivity, in addition to the number of qubits.”

-Honeywell projects that its quantum computer will have a quantum volume of 64, or “twice that of the next alternative in the industry.”
-Hence its claim of “world’s most powerful quantum computer.”
+Honeywell projects that its quantum computer will have a quantum volume of 64, or “twice that of the next alternative in the industry” — hence its claim of “world’s most powerful quantum computer.”

 The problem with quantum volume